 Zero Tolerance Policy

-Please remember that our Bottom Line Upfront is that we will not deal with anyone, in anyway, who shouts at us!
-We will advise you at the time that we cannot deal with you if you are shouting – and we may begin the process of removal from our patient list
+We will not deal with anyone, in anyway, who shouts at us.
+We will advise you at the time that we cannot deal with you because you are shouting – and we may begin the process of removal from our patient list

 The practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Please note: